7. Provisions and Contingent Liabilities and Contingent Assets

 Debt service = Interest & Lease Payments Principal Repayments

-"Net Profit after tax" means reported amount of "Profit / (loss) for the period" and it does not include items of other comprehensive income.
+"Net Profit after tax" means reported amount of "Profit / (loss) for the year" and it does not include items of other comprehensive income."

 d.
 Return on Equity Ratio = Net Profits after taxes /Average Shareholder's equity